-We updated our Data Processing Agreements (DPAs):
+We updated our Data Processing Agreements (DPAs)

 Strong data protection commitments are a key part of GDPR’s requirements.
 Our updated data processing agreement shares our privacy commitments and sets out the terms for Frame.io and our customers to meet GDPR requirements.
-This is available for customers to sign upon request.
+This is available for Enterprise customers to sign upon request.

 We appointed a Data Protection Officer

-We've a dedicated Data Protection Officer to oversee and advise on our data management.
+We have a dedicated Data Protection Officer to oversee and advise on our data management.

 We coordinated with our vendors

-We reviewed all our vendors, finding out about their GDPR position and arranged similar GDPR-ready data processing agreements with them.
+We reviewed all our vendors, finding out about their GDPR position, and arranged similar GDPR-ready data processing agreements with them.

 We took new security measures

 Security is a priority for us.
 We’ve built a robust security framework, achieving International Compliance standards SOC2 Type 1 and SOC2 Type 2.
-We reviewed our internal access design to ensure the right people have access to the right level of customer data.
+We reviewed our internal access design to ensure the right people can access the right level of customer data.
 More details are available on our Security page.

 Subscribe to Vendor Updates

-To subscribe to changes about the subcontractors we use, please click this link and fill in your email address and we will notify you within 10 days once this list changes.
+To subscribe to changes about the subcontractors we use, please click this link and fill in your email address, and we will notify you within 10 days once this list changes.

 Feel free to reach out to us using the in-app chat if you have any questions about GDPR or Privacy Shield.

-More information can be found on: https://frame.io/privacy/
+More information can be found on https://frame.io/privacy/